 - SERP Thought Leadership

-- Culture Mapping
+- Does Culture Mapping

-- Strategic Brainstorming
+- Design Thinking, Service Thinking, and Strategic Brainstorming

 - Regular Assessment of HR and Leadership

-To finish, let's look at a quote from Val Jon Farris, CEO of Diamius Consulting who elegantly puts the value of cultural intelligence as such:
+Let's look at a quote from Val Jon Farris, CEO of Diamius Consulting who elegantly puts the value of cultural intelligence as such: